Inland waterways freight transport - quarterly and annual data

-United Kingdom: Regulation (EU) No 2018/974 states that a reduced annual dataset must be provided by countries exceeding the one million tonnes threshold but have no international or transit traffic.
+United Kingdom: Regulation (EU) No 2018/974 states that a reduced annual dataset must be provided by countries exceeding the 1 million tonnes threshold but have no international or transit traffic.
 In this regard, the United Kingdom reports only a reduced annual dataset on a mandatory basis.

 Breakdown by group of goods The NST 2007 classification is available on RAMON.

 - ":" not available

 The content of this statistical article is based on data collected within the framework of Regulation (EU) No 2018/974 of the European Parliament and of the Council on statistics of goods transport by inland waterways.

 - Transport, see table under 'Inland waterways transport':